steveabouem/flex-lectures/jan-23-eve/W2/README.md

 ### *GIT*
+[screeshot]
- 1. Check the current changes not yet pushed, sent to the remote repository
+ 1. Check the [current changes](https://git-scm.com/docs/git-status) not yet pushed, sent to the remote repository
  ```
  git status
  ```
- 2. Add files you intend to push to the remote
+ 2. [Add](https://git-scm.com/docs/git-add) files you intend to push to the remote
  ```
  git add name_of_file
  OR